+9779851088550

 Main highlights:-

-The trail passes through pristine glaciers, alpine meadows, and stunning rock,making it an amazing experience for nature lovers.
+The trail passes through pristine glaciers, alpine meadows, and stunning rock, making it an amazing experience for nature lovers.

-Climbers encounter high-altitude challenges and steep ascents. extremely technical areas but its particularly on the pass itself, which frequently necessitate the use of crampons and rope.
+2. Challenging Trek: The trek is considered challenging, needing previous trekking or mountaineering experience.
+Climbers encounter high-altitude challenges and steep ascents. extremely technical areas, but particularly on the pass itself, which frequently necessitates the use of crampons and rope.
+The Tashi Lapcha expedition is perfect for adventurers seeking to push their limit time.

-3. Cultural Experience.
+Cultural Experience.

 The journey takes you through Sherpa, Tamang, and Gurung communities, where you may learn about local customs, hospitality, and Buddhist culture.